Kunisada: Biography

 Although not much is known of the details of Kunisada's life, there are some well-established records of particular events.
 He was born in 1786 in Honjo, an eastern district of Edo.
 His given name was Sumida Shōgorō IX (角田庄五朗), and he was also called Sumida Shōzō (角田庄蔵).
 A small licensed and hereditary ferry-boat service belonged to his family, and the income derived from this business provided a certain basic financial security to engage in leisure activities such as painting.
+The ferry service was located near the Gohyaku-Rakan temple in the Honjo district, on the banks of the Tate, a small tributary that joined the Sumida River a short distance south of the Ryōgoku Bridge.
 His father, who was an amateur poet of some renown, died in the year after his birth.
 While growing up, he developed an early talent for painting and drawing.
 His early sketches at that time impressed Toyokuni, the great master of the Utagawa school and prominent designer of kabuki and actor-portrait prints.
 In the year 1800 or shortly thereafter Kunisada was accepted by Toyokuni I as an apprentice in his workshop.
 In keeping with a tradition of Japanese master-apprentice relations, he was then given the official artist name of "KUNI-sada", the first character of which was derived from the second part of the name "Toyo-KUNI".